dortania/GPU-Buyers-Guide/README.md

 ## So what are my options?

-macOS Monterey dropped support for all NVIDIA GPUs, including Kepler-based cards, meaning AMD is the only way to go for the latest version.
+macOS Monterey dropped support for all NVIDIA GPUs, including Kepler-based cards, meaning AMD dedicated GPUs and Intel integrated GPUs are the only way to go for the latest version.

 Things to remember: